-The fear that he may perhaps die there is not my concern after all he never thought twice before cutting the complainant with a hoe which blow could have easily killed her.21
+The fear that he may perhaps die there is not my concern after all he never thought twice before cutting the complainant with a hoe which blow could have easily killed her.25

-The complainant also filed a civil suit.24 Unfortunately, the first convict died before the civil suit camp up for hearing and the charges against him were withdrawn.
-In his Judgment on November 29, 1984, Court found Tisasirana guilty of assaulting the plaintiff.
+The complainant also filed a civil suit.26 Unfortunately, the first convict died before the civil suit came up for hearing and the charges against him were withdrawn.
+In its judgment on November 29, 1984, Court found Tisasirana guilty of assaulting the plaintiff.
 He had aided the crime by trapping the plaintiff to the ground, giving chance to his father to inflict the injuries.
-It was explained that in criminal law where two or several persons are found to have a common itention in the committing of an offence, all are held responsible for that offence irrespective of the varying degrees each one played.
+It was explained that in criminal law where two or several persons are found to have a common intention in the committing of an offence, all are held responsible for that offence irrespective of the varying degrees each one played.
 In this instant case, both defendants were liable for assault jointly, irrespective of what part each one played because they were assisting each other.

-The Court found defendant guilty of the fatal injuries which plaintiff had suffered.
-The Court considreed the fatal natrure of these injuries and their likely consequences on the patient as the medical witness had testified to court.
-He had told the Court that after the wound healing, the patients could easily develop other complications such as fits plus severe headaches.
+Court found the defendant guilty of inflicting the fatal injuries which the plaintiff had suffered.
+Court considered the fatal nature of these injuries and their likely consequences on the patient as the medical witness had testified to court.
+He had told Court that after the wound healing, the patient could easily develop other complications such as fits plus severe headaches.
 He had told court that the plaintiff had come back to him twice after treatment complaining of the same.
-The Court concluded from this that the plaintiff must have undergone severe pain of suffering.
+Court concluded from this that the plaintiff must have suffered severe pain.
 He therefore awarded her Shs.
-20,000/= as general damates for assault and costs of the suit.
-The defedant appealed to the Chief Magistrate's Court, 25 but it was finally dismissed.
+20,000/= as general damages for assault and costs of the suit.
+The defendant appealed to the Chief Magistrate's Court,27 but it was finally dismissed.